Disability Evaluation Under Social

 A.Medicare helps pay hospital and doctor bills of disabled or retired people who have worked long enough under Social Security to be insured for Social Security benefits.
 It generally covers people who are 65 and over; people who have been determined to be disabled and have been receiving benefits for at least 24 months or have amyotrophic lateral sclerosis; and people who need long‑term dialysis treatment for chronic kidney disease or require a kidney transplant.
 In general, Medicare pays 80 percent of reasonable charges.

 In most States, individuals who qualify for SSI disability payments also qualify for Medicaid.
-The Medicaid program is referred to by different names depending on the State.
+States may refer the Medicaid program by different names.
 The program covers all of the approved charges of the Medicaid patient.
 Medicaid is financed by Federal and State matching funds, but eligibility rules may vary from State to State.

 Q. Can someone work and still receive disability benefits?

-A. Social Security rules make it possible for people to test their ability to work without losing their rights to cash benefits and Medicare or Medicaid.
-These rules are called "work incentives."
+A. Social Security’s “work incentive” rules make it possible for people to test their ability to work without losing their rights to cash benefits and Medicare or Medicaid.
 The rules are different for title II and title XVI, but under both programs they may provide:

 - continued cash benefits;